stipefrkovic/identity-document-classification-trainer/README.md

 We recommend not running the docker compose in detached mode (don't run `docker-compose -d`) so that the log outputs can be seen.

-Please keep an eye on the logs for errors.
-There will however be a lot of warnings in the logs, so do not be alarmed.
+Please keep an eye on the logs for unexpected errors.
+There will be warnings in the logs; they are expected and please do not be alarmed.

-If the execution was successful, there should be a new directory created called `model_export` with the following directory structure inside:
+Upon successful execution, there should be a new directory created called `model_export` with the following directory structure inside:

 ```bash
 model_export/